rijuvenator/DisplacedDimuons/Tupler/README.md

 ## Plugins

-There are two plugins in `plugins/`:
+There is one plugin in `plugins/`:

   * **SimpleNTupler** is a fairly standard _EDAnalyzer_-based nTupler, running over an EDM format ROOT file and writing a tree, called _SimpleNTupler/DDTree_, to a ROOT file.
-It uses wrapper classes, including _TreeContainer_ and _*Branches_ classes, and has the _EDTokens_ as members.
-Currently, _SimpleNTupler_ expects a PAT Tuple produced by PATFilter.
+It uses wrapper classes, including _TreeContainer_ and _*Branches_ classes, and has the _EDTokens_ as members. _SimpleNTupler_ can take one of three different input sources:
-  * **GenOnlyNTupler** is exactly the same as _SimpleNTupler_, except that it only requires the generated branches and only writes _EventBranches_ and _GenBranches_ to the tree.
-As such, _GenOnlyNTupler_ only expects collections from GEN-SIM.
+    * `SOURCE == "PAT"`: a PAT Tuple produced by the PATFilter package.
+This will write the full collection of branches available to the nTupler.
+    * `SOURCE == "AOD"`: an AOD or AODSIM file in EDM format.
+This will ignore the PAT collections, e.g. trigger, MET, and pat::Muons.
+    * `SOURCE == "GEN"`: a GEN-SIM file in EDM format.
+This will only write EventBranches and GenBranches to the output nTuple.

 ## Tree and Branch Code